shiltemann/presentations-old/2018-GalaxyEU/PITCHME.md

 ---

+Pasteur: Food spoilage
+von Koch: Germ theory

+---

 ### Why study the microbiome?

----

 <div class="block">
 <div class="left small middle">

-Your microbiome has:
+Humans are full
 <ul>
   <li> > 10 times more cells than you </li>
   <li> > 100 times more genes than you </li>